ms-iot/content/en-US/Samples/WeatherStationLightning.md

 }
 {% endhighlight %}

-The sample code using the default I2C provider can be found [here](https://github.com/ms-iot/samples/tree/develop/WeatherStation).
+The sample code using the default I2C provider, [Weather Station sample](https://github.com/ms-iot/samples/tree/develop/WeatherStation).

-### Using Lightning Provider
+### Using the Lightning provider

 Now, to enable the use of the Lightning provider, the I2C initialization code needs to be modified to set the Lightning provider as the default provider.